szomer/Angular-App/README.md

 # Movies App

-Application to view detailed information about movies, such as description, cast members, videos and images.
+Frontend application to view detailed information about movies, such as description, cast members, videos and images.
 To view the website click [HERE](https://movies-ba84f.web.app/) (hosted on Firebase).

 - Angular frontend app
 - primeflex, primeng